MRC-CSO-SPHSU/UKDemographicABM.jl/README.md

 Releases
 ========

-**V0.1.0 (28.11.2022)** : The lone parent model (corresponding to LoneParentsModel.jl Version 0.6.1) based on the SocioEconomics.jl package V0.1.0
+- **V0.1.0 (28.11.2022)** : The lone parent model (corresponding to LoneParentsModel.jl Version 0.6.1) based on the SocioEconomics.jl package V0.1.0
+   - V0.1.1 (29.11.2022)  : Simplified usage of SocioEconomics Library